 Okay so why the name China Plum Jam?
 Well I wanted to make my plum jam a little more spicy and as I adore the plum sauce in Chinese restaurants I thought I would incorporate a few of the spices they use in my jam.
-I love making plum jam and this one is great for using in both sweet and savoury ways.
+I love making all sorts of jams and this one is great for using in both sweet and savoury ways.

-Plums of course but thise all important spices play a huge part.
+Plums of course but these all important spices play a huge part.
 I have used chilli, cinnamon, star anise and vanilla, oh the heat and aromatic spice.

 Plums always seem to be plentiful in the shops and as this is such an easy jam to make it makes a really good store cupboard basic to keep on hand throughout the year.
 It also makes a great foodie gift for Christmas, so think ahead!

-Enjoy on toast, pancakes, scones or with duck or pork.
+Enjoy this tasty jam on toast, pancakes, scones or with duck or pork.
 Even better add it to your cheeseboard.

 China Plum Jam